|

 my double, prompted Eowyn.

-Yes, said Hentmirë, spreading the butter.
+Yes, said Hentmirë, spreading her bread.
 Well,

-they will not be fully married until they hold the public ceremony
+they will not be fully married until they hold the public

+vows.
 She added a small spoonful of honey.

 Are they happy?